Invasions of the British Isles: First Barons' War (1215–1217)

 When the English King Richard I was mortally wounded during fighting against the French in 1199, his brother John succeeded him.
 John continued the war against King Philip II of France, whose forces overran much of the English territory in France, including Normandy.

-After John's second attempt to invade France failed, his nobles forced him to agree to the Magna Carta in 1215.
+After John's second attempt to invade France failed, his nobles forced him to agree to Magna Carta in 1215.
 However, the king disregarded the charter's contents, and the barons rose up against him and appealed to the heir to the French throne, the future Louis VIII, to replace John as king.

 The first French troops arrived in November 1215, with 240 knights and a similar number of infantry following in January 1216.
 In May 1216 Louis himself arrived with his army and moved quickly to capture London.
 There was little resistance when the prince entered London and at St Paul's Cathedral, Louis was proclaimed King with great pomp and celebration in the presence of all of London.
 Even though he was not crowned, many nobles, as well as King Alexander II of Scotland (1214–1249), gathered to give homage.

 The French took a number of castles in Southern England including Winchester in June, Chichester and Reigate Castles, and began a major siege of Dover Castle.
-John died in October and was succeeded by his son, Henry and Louis' support began to wane as barons who had grievances with John took the opportunity to make peace with the new king.
+John died in October and was succeeded by his son, Henry III.
+Soon after Louis' support began to wane as barons who had grievances with John took the opportunity to make peace with the new king.
 The French abandoned the siege of Dover Castle in November but the campaign continued in the south-east.
 In early 1217, the focus shifted northwards, culminating in a major French defeat at the Battle of Lincoln in May.
 The defense of England was led by Sir William Marshal, who was also one of King Henry III's regents.
 In August, a fleet carrying French reinforcements was defeated off Sandwich.
 Louis realised that the cause was lost and in September 1217 signed the Treaty of Kingston, leaving the country later that month.

 The war, and the invasion, left England with few territories in France but with the Norman Plantagenet dynasty still on the throne.